 Author: Joyce Brumberger

-- design and build a model of a water treatment plant
+- Participants will design and construct a model of a water treatment plant.

 - Plastic teaspoons

 - 2 L bottles - 1 set of 3 bottles with caps for each group and 1 set for demonstration table

 - 1 L bottle or pouring container - 1 for each group